Program of Study (CAS Bulletin)

-Two introductory courses—can be taken in any order:
+Two introductory courses—may be taken in any order:

 - Concepts in Social and Cultural Analysis (SCA-UA 1)

-- One of the following: Approaches to Africana Studies (SCA-UA 101) or Cultures and Contexts: Africa (MAP-UA 505) or Cultures and Contexts: The African Diaspora (MAP-UA 532) or Cultures and Contexts: The Black Atlantic (MAP-UA 534)
+- One of the following: Approaches to Africana Studies (SCA-UA 101; offered periodically) or Cultures and Contexts: Africa (CORE-UA 505; offered every year) or Cultures and Contexts: The African Diaspora (CORE-UA 532; offered every year) or Cultures and Contexts: The Black Atlantic (CORE-UA 534; offered every year)